openshift/hive/docs/enhancements/cluster-install-apis.md

 It stands to reason that deprovision implementations are fully tied to ClusterInstall implementations, and thus deleting the ClusterInstall should trigger the controllers for that ClusterInstall to complete an uninstall/deprovision. *WARNING: Deleting a ClusterInstall will destroy the cluster.*

+Hive will add an OwnerReference from ClusterInstall CR to the owning ClusterDeployment, so deleting a ClusterDeployment will cascade to delete the ClusterInstall.

+ClusterInstall controllers who wish to take action on deprovision will add their own finalizer to their ClusterInstall CRs and use this to ensure their deprovision steps complete successfully.
+The normal Hive ClusterDeployment hive.openshift.io/deprovision finalizer will be skipped for ClusterDeployments which have a ClusterInstallRef.

 ### Migration Plan